EpochWon/OpenMW-PostProcessShaders/README.md

 RT resolution is set to 1/8th res to match the PS2, but this causes heavy shimmer in motion, this can be changed by editing the 'width_ratio' and 'height_ratio' of the render targets.

+**BloomKuwara**
+Modified version of BloomPS2 which uses a Kuwara blur instead, also added more customization settings and dither debanding.

 **ClampColours**:
 Clamps colour depth to assigned value, was using for debugging, probably not useful.